wso2-attic/ballerina-integrator/examples/integration-tutorials/transforming-message-content/README.md

 # Message Transformation

-This guide demonstrates how to transform a request message payload to a different format expected by the back-end service.
+In this example, we are going to transform a request message payload to a different format expected by the back-end service.

 The high level sections of this guide are as follows: